You might not be able to afford any of it yet.

 As far as bass guitars go, Geddy’s main choices were Fender and Rickenbacker.
 From the earliest days, he went with the Fender Precision Bass, later complementing it with classic Rickenbackers like the 4001 or the 3001.

-There’s also an unusual Rickenbacker 4080/12 present in his collection – a double-neck instrument featuring a 4-string bass and a 12-string guitar with humbuckers.
+There’s also an unusual Rickenbacker 4080/12 present in his collection – a double-neck instrument featuring a 4-string bass and a 12-string bass guitar with humbucker type pickups.

 The Rickenbacker 4080 was also a double-neck instrument, only with a 6-string neck instead of a 12-string one.
 He also played different variations of Fender’s Jazz BassSteinberger L2, Wal MK II, and even his own signature Fender model.